 NOTE: In this tutorial, we will be using a hanging strop due to its popularity and availability.

-It’s time to set up your strop in a place having enough room to works with ease.
+It’s time to set up your strop in a place having enough room to work with ease.
 Pull the strop tightly but not too much when using a hanging strop.
-While in case of other strop make sure to put it on a flat surface.
+While in the case of other strop make sure to put it on a flat surface.

 Avoid the damaged spots when stropping because it could make your polishing worst and damage the strop even more than before.